 You could even work at local businesses where you live.
 You can choose work that’s low-stress and enjoyable for you, and you can meet and interact with people.
 For instance, if you love gardening, get a part-time job at a garden store.

-If you plan to travel a lot and therefore need to be able to work from anywhere, consider digital nomad jobs like:
+If you plan to semi-retire and travel the world a lot and therefore need to be able to work from anywhere, consider digital nomad jobs like:

 - Travel writing: Check out all of Frayed Passport’s travel writing tips here.